return to Natural Dog Health Remedies

 Hypodermal (under the skin)

-This type of hemangiosarcoma can occur anywhere on the body.
-The tumor may be a soft mass, or a firm mass with ulceration.
+This type of hemangiosarcoma can arise in all parts of the dog's body, under the skin.
+The tumor may be soft, or it can be a firm mass with ulceration.

 Visceral (splenic or cardiac)